 Per individual, collect at least 3 leaves (at least 0.5 g fresh weight), for small leaves rather more (we need 25 mg and 100 mg dry leaf material for the analysis of leaf metabolites and genetic analysis, respectively).
 Select young, visibly healthy, green leaves.
 Put the leaves separated per individual in labelled tea or coffee filters (labelled with Year, Plot, Species, Individual number (from 1-5)).

 If leaves are very moist, air-dry them for a little bit and then put the tea bags or coffee filters into zip-lock bags filled with ca. 30-50g of silica gel (the equivalent of an espresso cup).
 We can add the five individuals per species and plot together in one zip-lock bag.
 You will ideally have samples of 24 x 5 individuals per species in the end (24 zip-lock bags per species).

 Please also make one herbaria specimen voucher for each plant species (plant can be from outside the plot).
 If you are not sure with identification of the species, let us know.
 Collect the material at peak growing season.

 Please send us the dry leaves in silica-gel and the herbaria specimen voucher, ideally in the same package when you also send us your biomass samples.
 We will archive them in a safe place in Davos.
 Please write Anne Kempel an email before sending.
-She will send you a permit that you should place inside the package.
-Please send the package to:
+She will send you the required permits and instructions on how to send the samples.

 2) Sampling seeds